core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 If the proxy receives a CoAP request and determines that it should be forwarded to a group of servers over IP multicast, then the proxy performs the steps defined in {{ssec-req-proc-proxy}}.

-In particular, when such a request does not include a Multicast-Timeout Option, the proxy effectively reveals itself as a reverse-proxy, by replying with a 4.00 (Bad Request) response including a Multicast-Timeout Option with value 0 (which is ultimately represented with an empty option value).
+In particular, when such a request does not include a Multicast-Timeout Option, the proxy effectively reveals itself as a reverse-proxy, by replying with a 4.00 (Bad Request) response including a Multicast-Timeout Option with value 0 (which is ultimately represented with an empty option value, as per {{Section 3.2 of RFC7252}}).

 The proxy processes the CoAP responses forwarded back to the client as defined in {{ssec-resp-proc-proxy}}, with the following additions.